MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 #### Compliance with security standards and regulations

-When validating a CoC solution, one of the requirements to evaluate is the compliance with security standards and regulations.
+When you validate a CoC solution, one of the requirements to evaluate is the compliance with security standards and regulations.

 All the components included in the above architecture are Azure standard services built upon a foundation of trust, security and [compliance](https://azure.microsoft.com/overview/trusted-cloud/compliance).